-Community Health Systems will offer identity theft protection for those affected, but for some, this isn’t enough.
-This loss of personal information gives victims legal grounds to sue the company for violation of the Health Insurance Portability and Accountability Act of 2006 (HIPAA).
-This is likely to cause a substantial loss of revenue for Community Health Systems, created by the supposed “negligence” of the hospital’s network administrators.
+Community Health Systems quickly offered identity theft protection for victims, but the loss of personal information gives victims legal grounds to sue the company for HIPAA violations (Health Insurance Portability and Accountability Act of 2006).
+This resulted in a fiscal nightmare for Community Health Systems.

-By putting a powerful, comprehensive threat management system in place, you won’t have anything to worry about in the face of a cyber attack.
-If you want to protect yourself from threats, there is no better choice than Quikteks.
-Give us a call at (973) 882-4644 today to see what we can do for your business.
+Put our powerful, comprehensive threat management system in place, and you won’t have anything to worry about in the face of a cyber attack.
+Give us a call at (973) 882-4644 today and see what we can do for your business.